twinzorrr/3hdm/README.md

 The simplest and the best way to run the program is the "Open with visual studio" option under the green Code button in the upper right corner.

-A few words about the program itsefl: four classes were introduced
+A few words about the program itself: four classes were introduced
 - myvector - (at this moment) represents VectorXcd from eigen library<br/>
  > **getNumberofElements** - returns the number of elements of a given myvector<br/>
  > **setNumericZerotoActualZero** - sets numeric zeros to actual zeros, mainly used before printing myvector to file<br/>